Russian Lesson 1

 The Russian alphabet with sounds

-Being able to decipher the Russian alphabet will open you the doors to understanding maps, restaurant menus and street signs.
-You will be able to read words at the hotel and the airport, expand your Russian vocabulary and progress with virtually every aspect of your Russian language study.
+Being able to decipher the Russian alphabet will open the door to reading and writing in Russian.
+You will be able to read words on product labels, street signs, maps and so on.
+The Russian alphabet is an essential stepping stone to success with virtually every aspect of your Russian language study.

-The Russian alphabet consists of 33 letters, 20 of which are consonants, 11 are vowels and two are signs (the soft sign and the hard sign).
-The alphabet is adopted from the Cyrillic alphabet which was invented in the 9th century in the First Bulgarian Empire.
-The Russian alphabet borrows some letters from Greek and Hebrew.
+The Russian alphabet consists of 33 letters, 20 of which are consonants, the rest are vowels.
+In addition to vowels and consonants, there are two special modifying letters (Ь ь and Ъ ъ) called the soft sign and the hard sign.
+Historically, the Russian alphabet borrows some letters from Greek and Hebrew.

 1. The Perfect Matches

-These five Russian letters remind the letters of the English alphabet by look and pronunciation.
-Take a moment to study them and you will be able to read a few simple Russian words.
+These five Russian letters remind the letters of the English alphabet that you already know.
+You will have no difficulties in recognizing them and you will be able to read a few simple Russian words.

-A а - pronounced as in "father".
+A а - pronounced like "a" in "father".
 It should not be confused with "a" as in "fate" or "map".

 K к - pronounced as in "king".